Your Project

 ❯ App name? · myapp

-❯ What would you like to build? · SaaS app (with DB and user auth)
+❯ What would you like to build? · Saas App with client side rendering

 ❯ Select a DB Provider · Sqlite